spring-cloud-services-samples/animal-rescue/k8s/deploy_to_k8s.md

 If you don't want to use `kustomize`, you can apply each yaml file in the `k8s` folder manually into the `animal-rescue` namespace (or any namespace you like!).
 Make sure to create the SSO credentials secret in the SCG installation namespace (`spring-cloud-gateway` by default).

-There are two gateway instances created - `gateway-demo` and `gateway-demo-with-dynamic-routes`.
-* `gateway-demo` has all the routes pre-defined when creating the gateway.
-* `gateway-demo-with-dynamic-routes` doesn't have any routes defined on creation.
-The route definition is defined in a `SpringCloudGatewayBinding` object that can be version-controlled with each routed application.
+A gateway instance is created named `gateway-demo` that doesn't have any API routes defined on creation.
+The API route definitions are defined in a `SpringCloudGatewayBinding` object that can be version-controlled with each routed application.
 After applying all the manifest files, there should be a SCG deployment and a `ClusterIP` service for each gateway instance deployed in the SCG installation namespace (`spring-cloud-gateway` by default).

-Expose your gateway instance in your favorite way, e.g. ingress or port forwarding, then access `/rescue` path` to view the animal-rescue app.
+Expose your gateway instance in your favorite way, e.g. ingress or port forwarding, then access `/rescue` path to view the animal-rescue app.